Summer is here - principles of student work

 A prior notification must be filed with the National Social Security Office (the so-called DIMONA notification) no later than on the day the student starts working.

 In principle, student work is subject to regular social security contributions.
 However, for a maximum number of hours of qualifying student work per year, no regular social security contributions will be due.
 Instead, a solidarity contribution of 8.13% – split between employer (5.42%) and employee (2.71%) – will apply.
-This maximum threshold used to be set at 475 hours, was temporarily increased to 600 hours for 2023 and 2024, and has now – as one of the first employment-related reforms of the new Belgian government – been structurally increased to 650 hours per year.
+This maximum threshold has been structurally set at 650 hours per year.

 Similarly, no withholding taxes will be due on the student’s salary during this maximum period of 650 hours per calendar year.